-Life with ADHD: quick guide to support and resources
+Life with ADHD: our guide to support and resources by Cathy Tong

 ADHD (Attention Deficit Hyperactivity Disorder) is becoming more widely recognised, and whether you have it or know someone who does, understanding it can make a big difference.